Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 g) a + b + d + e;

-h) All answers are correct.
+h) all answers are correct.

-48. Mosaic is most pronounced:
+48. Mosaic pattern is most pronounced:

 a) in floodplain meadows;